Rong Xiao, Ph.D.

 Gaetano T. Montelione, Ph.D.

-Professor Montelione is a Distinguished Professor of Molecular Biology and Biochemistry at Rutgers, the State University of New Jersey.
+Professor and Constellation Chair of Chemistry and Chemical Biology at Rensselaer Polytechnic Institute (RPI), he was a Distinguished Professor of Molecular Biology and Biochemistry at Rutgers, the State University of New Jersey.
 He received a B.S. and Ph.D. in Physical Chemistry from Cornell University.
 Dr. Montelione is also the recipient of numerous awards recognizing his scientific achievements including the Searle Scholar Award, the NSF Presidential Young Investigator Award, and the Camille and Henry Dreyfus Teacher-Scholar Award.
 He is an executive member of the International Structural Genomics Organization and has been a consultant on NMR technology and structural biology at a number of pharmaceutical companies including Chiron, Eli Lilly, Novartis and Wyeth-Ayerst.
 He is the author of more than 330 publications covering research on triple resonance NMR, protein structure analysis, computational methods for automated analysis of NMR data, NMR methods for determining vicinal coupling constants in proteins, and the use of NMR and structural bioinformatics and functional genomics.